My personal Heal SVT Naturally Success Story

 I became more than frustrated to say the least as I lived with constant palpitations, electrical misfires of the heart, SVT “attempts”, actual SVT or the crippling fear of one occurring.

 One morning after eating a cheesesteak sandwich the night before, I woke up not feeling well.
 As usual I didnt have a bowel movement, I felt foggy, as though I was either hung over or just not “right” as per usual.
 That day, I experienced a long and difficult SVT that made me question my survival.
 I intuitively knew that if I didn’t figure out and take control of my health problems, that I was in serious trouble.

 And thus, the most important journey of my life would begin.
 Like a detective, I began to study and track my symptoms.
 I had to cover all of my bases including food, water intake, bowel movements, feelings, and activities and consider everything a potential clue as to why I was so sick in general, and what was causing my SVT specifically.

 There must be a reason why I had random SVT episodes, and more that I could be doing to help myself.
 I began to draw connections, such as links between FOOD + SVT, Lack of Sleep and an increased likelihood of SVT and more!
 I seemed much more likely to get an SVT when I was hot, or had sugar for breakfast or got run down.
 While I understood that I had an accessory pathway allowing the SVT to occur, I wondered why they appeared to happen on certain days, or when I was sleep-deprived, stressed or constipated?

-Were SVT’s really random or were they linked to food and self-care?
+Were SVT’s really random or were they linked to food, stress and self-care?